For 2020, Trump Campaign Woos Big Donors Who Spurned It In 2016

 It sounds a lot like how Jeb Bush and Hillary Clinton ran their campaigns.

-Lapels pins, exclusive retreats, private conference calls with party leaders, special invitations to leadership dinners.
+Lapel pins, exclusive retreats, private conference calls with party leaders, special invitations to leadership dinners.
 Those are just a few of the perks that President Trump's re-election campaign is offering to supporters who help gather donations from others, a practice known as bundling.

 Raise $25,000 get invited to join the "Trump Train."
 Raise $45,000 and you can join "Club 45."
 Those who raise $100,000 get to be part of "The Builders Club."
 A kickoff event for bundlers is set for Tuesday at the Trump hotel in Washington, D.C.